jdlogan0/chordclash-dev-portfolio/README.md

 My initial attempt involved data tables and timers, using C++ rather than Blueprints.
 As a team we'd discussed the possibility of using data tables so that the timing could be inputed externally, so I decided to see how viable this method would be as a test.

-I first used Reaper to map out all of the times I wanted a note to play at a certain lane.
-I then inputed all of these times into a Google Sheet and exported the CSV.
+I first used [Reaper](https://www.reaper.fm/) to map out all of the times I wanted a note to play at a certain lane.
+These times were inputted into a Google Sheet and exported a CSV.
 <p align="center">
   <img width="506" alt="gnossienne_beatmap" src="https://github.com/jdlogan0/chordclash-dev-portfolio/assets/143477762/229f7bf9-1e7c-4c5c-8a2c-c63a3271e67e">
 </p>

 While reading from the data table wasn't too difficult, I struggled a lot with types in Unreal (FStrings and FNames weren't exactly intuitive).
-It took a few tries, but eventually I got the system in place!
+It took a few tries, but eventually I

 First, the information from the data table was put into an array:

 ```
 SongDataTable = LoadObject<UDataTable>(nullptr, TEXT("/Game/SongData/Gnossienne"));